- Search The Registry

 Jefferson High School, southeast of Downtown Los Angeles was a school in the Central Avenue community that nurtured affluent Jazz students.
 These students, who would later establish themselves as either jazz/blues artists or singers, would follow a robust music curriculum.
 Nightclubs became the physical manifestation of jazz music along Central Avenue from Little Tokyo to Watts.
 The school produced many prominent musicians, including Etta James, Curtis Williams, Big Jay McNeely, and Richard Berry.
 Jefferson High School was a pivotal structure for a newly established Black district after the turn of the 20th century.

-The same way many know Harlem as a historically Black enclave, the area in and around Central Ave was ironically referred to as "Little Harlem" due to its striking similarities.
+In the same way, many know Harlem as a historically Black enclave, the area in and around Central Ave was ironically referred to as "Little Harlem" due to its striking similarities.
 Harlem's Apollo theatre and its importance to the neighborhood can be taken by the same token, referring to the many jazz clubs on Central Ave.
 However, in this case, looking at the ethnographical nature of Central Ave and its establishment of a jazz scene and culture, Jefferson High School's contribution cannot be overstated.
-Such an institution served to nurture students, musicians, and athletes, sparking an inevitable culture of Jazz within.
+Such an institution nurtured students, musicians, and athletes, sparking an inevitable culture of Jazz within.

 Lionel Hampton composed and performed a tune called "Central Avenue Breakdown ."Dave Alvin's tribute to Big Joe Turner, "The Boss of the Blues," describes a drive down Central Avenue and Turner's reminiscences about the scene.
 Hampton performed for the 2nd, 5th, 6th, 7th, and 11th Cavalcade of Jazz concerts.
 The crowning of the first Cavalcade of Jazz Queen was postponed due to a showdown between Big Joe Turner and Lionel Hampton's band at the 5th concert.
 The crowd started throwing pillows, programs, and bottles into the field as the band paraded back to the stage.
 Central Ave paved the way for many historical happenings in Los Angeles.